Digital Fabrication & Design

 - many others

-West Kootenay industries requiring experts in Digital Fabrication & Design are Spearhead, Tartaruga Design, ROXUL, XL Quality Services, Able Plastic, Left of Center, Drop Design, Teck Metals.
+West Kootenay industries leveraging Digital Fabrication & Design technology include companies such as Kalesnikoff, Spearhead, Twente, Tempus3D, ROXUL, XL Quality Services, Able Plastic, Left of Center, Drop Design, and Teck Metals.

-This is a multi-campus program primarily located in Trail, BC – at the Selkirk College Trail Campus and MIDAS.
-Please note that the first five weeks of this program includes a Manual Trades and Bench Skills component which takes place at the Silver King Campus in Nelson.
+This is a multi-campus program primarily located in Trail, BC – at the Selkirk College Trail Campus and Selkirk Technology Access Centre (STAC).
+Students may also be required, at times, to travel to the Silver King Campus in Nelson and to various field trip locations.
 Collaboration with Selkirk College Applied Research & Innovation will also enhance learning.